Connecticut Counseling License Requirements

 Licensed Marital and Family Therapist (LMFT)

-The Connecticut State Department of Public Health also regulates licensed marriage and family counselors in the state.
+The Connecticut State Department of Public Health (DPH) also regulates licensed marriage and family counselors in the state.
 LMFTs in Connecticut need a graduate degree in marital and family therapy from a Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE)-accredited program or a qualifying degree from a regionally-accredited institution.
-Your program should also include a supervised practicum or internship component with an emphasis on marital and family counseling that includes 500 direct client hours and 100 hours of clinical supervision; you can also get the practicum from a COAMFTE-approved, accredited post-graduate clinical training program.
-After completing the educational requirements, you can continue the licensing process by:
+Your program should also include a supervised practicum or internship with an emphasis on marital and family counseling; you can also get the practicum from a COAMFTE-approved, accredited postgraduate clinical training program.
+After completing the educational requirements, you can continue the licensing process:

-- Completing 12 months of postgraduate supervised experience with a minimum of 1,000 hours of direct client marital and family therapy services.
+- Complete 12 months of postgraduate supervised experience with a minimum of 1,000 hours of direct client marital and family therapy services and 100 hours supervised by an LMFT.
+Note that in order to complete supervised experience, you must hold a Marital and Family Therapist Associate license.

-- Receiving your license to practice marital and family therapy.
+- Receive your license to practice marital and family therapy.

 To find out more about this type of counseling, check out our marriage and family therapy guide.

-In Connecticut, as in most states, school counselors are regulated and licensed by the Department of Education.
+In Connecticut, as in most states, school counselors are certified by the State Board of Education (SBE) under the special services endorsements designation.
+School counselors have a far-reaching influence on the school community and assist in providing programs and services that support student success in school and beyond.
 To become a school counselor in Connecticut, you will need a minimum of a master’s degree and to have completed a state-approved certification program in school counseling at a regionally accredited school.
 Your graduate program should include 30 semester credit hours in school counseling services as well as coursework in certain areas.
 Once you have your professional educator certificate (or initial educator certificate with 30 months of teaching experience) to teach in Connecticut, the process to become a school counselor will include, in general:

 - Provide evidence of completing supervised laboratory and practicum experiences in school counseling.